Mediorhynchus: Species

-The proboscis of M. mokgalongi has between 125 to 156 hooks arranged in 24 to 26 longitudinal rows of 24 to 26 hooks followed by 30 rows of 5 to 6 spines.
+The proboscis of M. mokgalongi has between 125 and 156 hooks arranged in 24 to 26 longitudinal rows of 24 to 26 hooks followed by 30 rows of 5 to 6 spines.
 It was found infesting a Karoo Thrush bird (Turdus smithi) in Polokwane, Limpopo Province.
 South Africa.
 The parasite was named after Mahlo Mokgalong for his contribution to the field of bird parasitology.